Metamaniac/VRCBilliards/README.md

 # VRChat Billiards (New Networking Patch)

 This is the repository for improving the underlying netcode of VRCBilliards.
-It may be behind Xieve's main project, or ahead of it in others.
+It may be behind Xieve's main project, or ahead of it, depending on the progress in the following TODOs.

 This codebase is provided as-is, and is recommended for developers only.